- About Us

 What graduate degrees are offered through the Department of English?

 The Department of English offers a M.A. in English with concentrations in literature, rhetoric and composition, linguistics, and comparative literature.
 We also offer Master of Arts in Linguistics and Applied Linguistics, Master of Teaching English to Speakers of Other Languages (MTESOL) and a graduate certificate in linguistics.
-The Doctor of Philosophy (Ph.D.) in English has two separate concentrations: Literature and Rhetoric,Composition and Linguistics.
+The Doctor of Philosophy (Ph.D.) in English has three separate concentrations: English Education, Literature and Rhetoric,Composition and Linguistics.
 We also offer a Ph.D. in Applied Linguistics.
-A Master of Fine Arts (M.F.A.) in creative writing is offered through the English department as well.
+A Master of Fine Arts (MFA) in creative writing is offered through the English department as well.
 In addition, we also offer online the Master of Advanced Study in American Media and Popular Culture (M.A.S.).
 For more information on the various graduate programs and concentrations available in the Department of English, visit the website.

 How can I receive information?

 Information about the Department of English graduate programs can be obtained online or you can e-mail email@example.com (or call 480-965-7454).
 Visit http://english.clas.asu.edu/graduate for information.

 How long does the program take to complete?